My Role: UX/UI Designer: UX Research, Information Architecture, Visual Design, Interaction Design, Usability Testing

 Based on the low-fidelity sketches, I created mid-fidelity wireframes in Figma, which I could later export to MarvelApp to build my mid-fidelity prototype.
 I have made quite a lot of changes compared to the sketches as I realized that those layout ideas of my sketches should be simplified in order to avoid confusion in this complex application.

-To save me time and to stay cost-effective, I decided to run usability testings on the mid-fidelity wireframes before designing the user interface of the app.
+To save me time and to stay cost-efficient, I decided to run usability testings on the mid-fidelity wireframes before designing the user interface of the app.
 This allowed me to figure out what is needed to be improved on the current design so I could make changes to it in the beginning stages of the design phase.
 To be able to run testings, I linked my mid-fidelity wireframes together by using hotspots in MarvelApp and the limited functionality prototype was ready to be tested with a few users.

 Before I went outside and recruited a few women to participate in my moderated in-person usability testing, I put together a Test Plan document to guide me during the usability test.
 My ideal participants whom I was looking for were women aged between 18-40 who have love for beauty products.